 The anomaly score is a refinement of the initial difference, taking multiple additional factors into account, including:

-In this example, the Monolith anomaly detector is looking for anomalies in track test maneuvers.
+In this example, the Monolith anomaly detector is looking for anomalies in track test manoeuvres.

-The figure below shows a maneuver highlighted as anomalous.
+The figure below shows a manoeuvre highlighted as anomalous.
 On the plot, we can see the measured signal from a channel (blue), the expected signal (green), and the anomaly score (red).

 In both situations A and B, the reconstruction error is the same (see ranges shown by dotted white arrows).
 However: